protocolguild/documentation/docs/3-smart-contract.md

 We have deployed a 6/10 Gnosis Safe [here](https://gnosis-safe.io/app/eth:0xF6CBDd6Ea6EC3C4359e33de0Ac823701Cc56C6c4/balances) to take on a few key tasks that cannot be handled autonomously.
 These include updating the membership list over the vest, and possibly deploying new vesting contracts (though this can also be done by unrelated EOAs with no reduction in trust).

-Members and sponsors should be aware that if a malicious entity were to compromise enough signers, they could steal any assets that haven't been vested yet.
+Members and sponsors should be aware that if a malicious entity were to compromise enough signers, they could steal any assets that haven't been released (4a in the diagram above) and distributed (4b) to the beneficiary of the Split contract.
 For this reason we don't disclose the name of signers and will regularly rotate them, expanding the set of signers when possible.
+Further, release and distribute should probably happen on a regular cadence (quarterly) to limit the impact of a worst case scenario with the Multisig signers.

 Beyond that, we're exploring options to make this completely trustless in the future, similar to Moloch's permissionless proposals.

 See **4.13 Members as Signers** for the obligations expected of members as signers.